 Fiber Optic Connectors

-Fiber optic connectors terminate both ends of an optical fiber.
-A variety of fiber optic connectors are available.
-The differences between the types of connectors are the size as well as the methods of coupling.
-There are four types of fiber optic connector in use.
-The list of all types of fiber optic connectors is following.
-We should discuss the first four fiber optic connectors in detail.
+Fibre optic connectors terminate both ends of an optical fibre.
+A variety of fibre optic connectors are available.
+The differences between the types of connectors are the size and the coupling methods.
+There are four types of fibre optic connectors in use.
+The list of all types of fibre optic connectors is as follows: We should discuss the first four fibre optic connectors in detail.

 - ST Connector (ST)